What is the best protein powder for breast cancer patients?

 Reduced appetite can, in turn, cause weight and strength loss and as your body starts to break down muscle for energy.
 Eating enough protein can stop or slow this process.
 It can also help your body fight infections, heal wounds, and recover.
 All breast cancer patients should therefore make sure that they are getting enough protein.

 Nutrition is an important part of cancer treatment, recovery, and prevention.
 During treatment, food is one of the few things you can control.
 It is therefore important that you take the time to understand how much protein you need.

 Although each individual’s protein requirements vary, plan to consume at least 1 grams of protein per kilogram (1 kilogram equals 2.2 pounds) of body weight per day.
 For a 150 pound person, this amounts to 68 grams of protein per day.
 Note that the protein needs of some cancer patients may be much higher.
 You should therefore discuss your personal protein needs with your physician or registered dietitian.

 Why protein powder?

-Any type of protein powder can help you meet your protein goals, but not all protein powders are created equal.
-Here are a few things to look out for when choosing a protein powder –
+In case you were wondering, any type of protein powder can help you meet your protein goals, but not all protein powders are good for you.
+Here are a few things to avoid when choosing a protein powder.

 Avoid food additives.